-- 6.1 Options for defining the housing requirement for the new Local Plan were consulted upon through the August 2017 Local Plan Review Issues and Options consultation document and were based upon the objectively assessed need which was identified through the Strategic Housing Market Assessment3.
+- Options for defining the housing requirement for the new Local Plan were consulted upon through the August 2017 Local Plan Review Issues and Options consultation document and were based upon the objectively assessed need which was identified through the Strategic Housing Market Assessment.
 This equated to 460 dwellings per annum (10,111 dwellings over the period 2014 2036).
 The Issues and Options consultation set out three scenarios for growth and in terms of housing numbers objectively assessed need (scenario A), objectively assessed need plus 20% (scenario B) or objectively assessed need plus 40% (scenario C). - 6.2 In September 2017, the Government consulted on a new national standard methodology for calculating housing need, using published household projections and ratios of house prices against work place earnings.
-These proposals have been carried forward through the recent consultation on changes to the National Planning Policy Framework and the accompanying Planning Practice Guidance.
-Based upon the new national standard methodology, using the illustrative figures published in September 2017, the baseline housing requirement for the Suffolk Coastal Local Plan Review is 495 dwellings per annum.
-Applied to the period 2016 2036 this equates to 9,900 dwellings. - 6.3 Following the Issues and Options consultation, the Local Plan approach is broadly aligned to scenario B and which represents the standard methodology figure plus 10% an annual figure of 545 dwellings and a total for the Local Plan period of 2016 2036 of 10,900 dwellings.
-This reflects the Council's ambitions for economic growth and boosting the delivery of housing, including affordable housing.
-A further indicative 10% is added to that figure to provide flexibility and contingency in relation to delivery of the requirement. - 6.4 The housing requirement will need to be revisited following consultation on the First Draft Local Plan to take on board new household projections which are anticipated in September 2018. - 6.5 In order to indicate the number of dwellings to be planned for, completions, outstanding permissions and dwellings on sites which have a resolution to grant subject to Section 106 agreement are subtracted from the overall requirement.
-As a starting point, it is also intended that any existing site allocations (taken from the Site Allocations and Area Specific Policies Development Plan Document and the Felixstowe Peninsula Area Action Plan) are carried over into the new Local Plan, however consideration is to be given to the likelihood of delivery.
+Using the illustrative figures published in September 2017, the baseline housing requirement for the First Draft Local Plan was identified as 495 dwellings per annum, plus 10%, an annual figure of 545 dwellings (a total of 10,900 over the period 2016 2036) was identified in the First Draft Local Plan. - The housing requirement has been revisited following the publication of the revised NPPF in July 2018 and the subsequent publication of the 2016-based household projections in September 2018.
+The housing requirement set out in the Final Draft Local Plan is 582 dwellings per year (10,476 total dwellings over the period 2018 2036). - In order to indicate the number of dwellings to be planned for, completions, outstanding permissions and dwellings on sites which have a resolution to grant subject to Section 106 agreement are subtracted from the overall requirement.
+As a starting point, any existing site allocations (taken from the Site Allocations and Area Specific Policies Development Plan Document and the Felixstowe Peninsula Area Action Plan) have been reviewed and carried over into the new Local Plan. - 6.5 Based on the above, Table 1 below identifies the residual number of dwellings that should be identified on new sites through the Local Plan review.
+A contingency will also need to be provided to ensure confidence that the overall housing requirement will be met even if some allocated sites fail to come forward.

-&lt;sup>2 Help Plan the Future of the District: Issues and Options for the Suffolk Coastal Local Plan Review (August 2017) Strategic Housing Market Assessment for the Ipswich and Waveney Housing Market Areas (Part 1) (Peter Brett Associates, May 2017)
+&lt;sup>1 Help Plan the Future of the District: Issues and Options for the Suffolk Coastal Local Plan Review (August 2017)

+&lt;sup>2 Strategic Housing Market Assessment for the Ipswich and Waveney Housing Market Areas (Part 1) (Peter Brett Associates, May 2017)

-&lt;sup>4 Planning for the Right Homes in the Right Places: consultation (Department of Communities and Local Government, September 2017)
+&lt;sup>3 Planning for the Right Homes in the Right Places: consultation (Department of Communities and Local Government, September 2017)